pixelgrade/nova-blocks/readme.txt

 == Changelog ==

 = 1.2.0 =
-* Implemented Doppler scrolling effect for the hero block
+* New: Implemented Doppler scrolling effect for the hero block
-* Added video support for the Hero Block
+* New: Added video support for the Hero Block
 * Fixed style controls and display for Map Block
 * Fixed a few visual issues for the Food Menu, Headline and Media Card blocks